 You may repeat the registration process as many times as you want for personal or business names or variations of names per email address.
 You may unregister at any time by following the same registration process, and you will receive an email to complete the alert removal.

-- Search the online Official Records at https://or.leeclerk.org/LandMarkWeb/
+- Search the online Official Records to view the file

 If you dispute a lien that has been recorded against your property, contact the lien filer.

-Lee County and the Lee County Clerk of Court assume no liability for the provision of this free service.
+Lee County and the Lee Clerk assume no liability for the provision of this free service.
+Under Florida Law, any email addresses and phone numbers subscribed to this service are public record.
+If you do not want your information released through a public records request, do not subscribe to this service.
 Property Fraud Alert notifications are not sent for court-related documents.